summerkirakira/StarFabNeo/README.md

 ### View and Convert textures (dds)

-To view or convert textutre (.dds*) files, SCDV relies on [compressonator](https://gpuopen.com/compressonator/).
+To view or convert textures (.dds*) files, SCDV relies on [compressonator](https://gpuopen.com/compressonator/).
 Ensure that the `compressonatorcli` is installed and in your system `PATH`.

 ## Release